- U-M Benefits Office

 If you are receiving benefits paid by your department, you can talk to your department administrator to find out your Benefit Group.
 Once you have that information, you can go to U-M Benefits Enrollment.
 You can also review the GradCare workshop presentation.

 IMPORTANT: Remember to add your F-2 or J-2 dependents to your plan.
 Once you enroll, your IHI plan will be automatically cancelled.
 If for any reason your other University of Michigan health care benefit stops, you will automatically be put back on the IHI plan.

 I received a bill from the hospital/doctor, what do I do?
 I paid for treatment at the hospital, how can I get my money back?

 Sometimes, the hospital does not bill the insurance company.
 You might need to call the hospital or file a claim with the insurance company depending on your situation.
 Please refer to What to Do if You Get a Bill from the Hospital or Doctor for step-by-step instructions.

 How do I get coverage abroad?
 Are there any problems if my bills are not in English?

-Under the IHI plan, you get worldwide coverage.
-However, when you get treatment abroad, it is likely that you will have to pay for the treatment and then file a claim with Aetna Student Health.
+Your plan provides full medical coverage while traveling abroad through the Blue Cross Blue Shield Global Core program, but you may have to pay for the treatment and then file a claim.
+You can contact Global Core at 800-810-2583 or collect at 804-673-1177.
 Please see Travel Outside the U.S. for instructions on how to proceed.
-You will need to keep copies of your doctor/hospital bills and send the original bills to Aetna Student Health Claims Administrator.
 Don't worry if your bills are not in English.
 Even if your bills are in a different language, the insurance company will translate them to evaluate your claim.